About

 We are DS Dance Unlimited – Home of the Durant Stompers National Clogging Champions in Durant, Oklahoma.
 Established in 1996 by owner Mindi McGehee.
-We offer different genres of dance including clogging, ballet, jazz, tap, and hip-hop for ages 4 and up!
 We take pride in our art and we love to share our talent with our community.
 We would love for you to join us!

 Meet our Instructors: